+Figure 4 & 5.
+ADC readouts and alarm setpoints

 Ozone Monitors

 There are two ozone monitors in the vault, one near the concrete support post & the other in the GTS air plenum.
-(Fig 4 & 5).
+(Fig 6 & 7).
 There is a nitrogen purge line fixed to the region where the electron beam passes through the air between the Beryllium window & the Tungsten target.
 This line is remotely controlled and interlocked to the Machine Protection System.